HL7/cancer-reporting/input/pagecontent/index.md

 1. Laboratory Inforamation Systems (LIS) to CCR via an EHR intermediary
 2. LIS to CCR directly

 This publication promotes structured data collection and exchange of cancer pathology data, provides the data model, defined data items and their corresponding code and value sets.
-This guide helps collect, store, and exchange specific to a cancer pathology synoptic report for public health reporting.
+This guide helps collect and exchange data specific to a cancer pathology synoptic report for public health reporting.
 This guide contains a library of FHIR profiles to create a cancer pathology message bundle and is compliant with FHIR Release 4.

 ### Scope
 This guide defines 8 FHIR profiles: